AllanKirui/vue-movies/README.md

 ### Continued development :stopwatch:

-Going forward, I want continue learning more about frontend development and to practice what I already know by tackling more projects built with **Vue**.
+Going forward, I want to continue learning more about frontend development and to practice what I already know by tackling more projects built with **Vue**.
 Applying the features and best practices that I've learnt from working on this project.

 <br>